cwest9400/cwest9400/README.md

 ### Hi there 👋
 I'm a junior software engineer and lifelong learner.
+- 👨🏼‍💻 I'm currently learning Vue.js
-- 🔭 I’m currently working on a birthday reminder app
+- 🔭 I’m currently working on a content website
 - 🌱 I’m currently reading *Ego is the Enemy* by Ryan Holiday
 - 👯 I’m looking to collaborate on creative applications